ChatGPT vs Claude — A Real Comparison from Daily Use (2026)

 Where they still diverge:

 • ChatGPT is better at tool use chains.
 When the task involves "search the web, run this calculation, summarize the result," ChatGPT's orchestration is more reliable.
+The integrated browsing + Code Interpreter pipeline is genuinely smoother.

 Context length